rn1n3r/BCB420.2019.COSMIC/README.md

-# `BCB420.2019.STRING`
+# `BCB420.2019.COSMIC`

-#### (STRING data annotatation of human genes)
+#### (COSMIC data annotation of human genes)

-&nbsp;

-###### [Boris Steipe](https://orcid.org/0000-0002-1134-6758), Department of Biochemistry and Department of Molecular Genetics, University of Toronto, Canada. &lt;boris.steipe@utoronto.ca&gt;
+###### Edward Ho &lt;emc.ho@mail.utoronto.ca&gt;

 ----

-**If any of this information is ambiguous, inaccurate, outdated, or incomplete, please check the [most recent version](https://github.com/hyginn/BCB420.2019.STRING) of the package on GitHub and if the problem has not already been addressed, please [file an issue](https://github.com/hyginn/BCB420.2019.STRING/issues).**
+****

 ----

 ## 1 About this package:

-This package describes the workflow to download functional network data from [the STRING database](https://string-db.org), how to map the IDs to [HGNC](https://www.genenames.org/) symbols, how to annotate the example gene set, and provides examples of computing database statistics.

-The package serves dual duty, as an RStudio project, as well as an R package that can be installed.
-Package checks **pass without errors, warnings, or notes**.

-&nbsp;
+This package describes the pipeline to download cancer somatic mutation from the [COSMIC database](https://cancer.sanger.ac.uk/cosmic), how to ensure the mutation entries have a proper HGNC symbol (where applicable), and calculation of basic statistics.
+This package will also provide an annotation of the example gene set (provided [here](https://github.com/hyginn/BCB420-2019-resources/blob/master/exampleGeneSet.md)), which is based on the phagosome/lysosome fusion system as reviewed by [Corona & Jackson (2018)](https://www.sciencedirect.com/science/article/pii/S0962892418301223).

 #### In this project ...